lilt/lilt-java/docs/FilesApi.md

     FilesApi apiInstance = new FilesApi(defaultClient);
     String name = "name_example"; // String | A file name.
-    String body = "body_example"; // String | The file contents to be uploaded.
+    File body = new File("/path/to/file"); // File | The file contents to be uploaded.
 The entire POST body will be treated as the file.
     String exportUri = "exportUri_example"; // String | A webhook endpoint that will export the translated document back to the source repository.
     String fileHash = "fileHash_example"; // String | A hash value to associate with the file.
 The MD5 hash of the body contents will be used by default if a value isn't provided.
     Boolean langId = true; // Boolean | Flag indicating whether to perform language detection on the uploaded file.
 Default is false.